2025 Boeing machinists' strike

 On August 4, 2025, the 3,200 members of International Association of Machinists and Aerospace Workers (IAM) District 837 started a labor strike after they rejected a new employment contract from Boeing.
-Since then, the company's facilities in the cities of St. Louis and St. Charles in Missouri and Mascoutah in Illinois have suffered a shortage in manpower.
-Boeing attempted to end the strikes by making minor improvements to their contract offer, but union members turned down the modified contract since, in their view, it failed to address longstanding issues.
+For the next few months, the company's facilities in the cities of St. Louis and St. Charles in Missouri and Mascoutah in Illinois suffered a shortage in manpower.
+Boeing attempted to end the strikes four times by making minor improvements to their contract offers, but union members turned down the modified contracts since, in their view, it failed to address longstanding issues.
 A subsequent union-offered contract was ignored by Boeing, and the company decided to hire permanent replacement workers and shift certain aircraft work to other facilities in an effort to minimize the impact of the strike.
+The union voted to accept a fifth offer in November 2025, ending the strike on 13 November 2025.
+The strikers failed to secure a demanded 401(k) match, $10,000 ratification bonus and wage increases for longtime employees; however the strikers were able to obtain an extra year of pay rises for top-paid employees.

 Background

 IAM District 837 is composed of around 3,200 members who primarily work on military aircraft in the vicinity of St. Louis, Missouri, including the F-15EX, F/A-18, T-7A, and MQ-25.
 District 837 is also planned to work on the Boeing F-47, a future aircraft that Boeing and Lockheed Martin were tasked with producing by the Department of Defense in March 2025.

 An F/A-18 Super Hornet produced by Boeing and operated by the United States Navy, an example of the type of hardware worked on by District 837 members for the US Armed Forces.